 Comes with an on-board PCI Bus Master IDE controller with two connectors that supports four IDE devices in two channels, supports Ultra DMA 33/66/100, PIO Modes 3 and 4 and Bus Master IDE DMA Mode 4, and supports Enhanced IDE devices.

 On-board AC97 Sound

-MX3W-E2 uses the AD 1885 AC97 sound chip.
+MX4BS is equipped with the AC97 sound chip.
 This on-board audio includes a complete audio recording and playback system.

 Power Management/Plug and Play